Avnish-coder/wcatCommands/README.md

 # wcatCommands
-In first i made wcat as a global command or alternative commands  for running files like wcat -w abc.txt and others wcat is a global command as node "node filename" so you can run file by the "wcat filename" This is the project in which i created some commands by me for example:-
+In first I made wcat as a global command or alternative commands  for running files like wcat -w abc.txt and others wcat is a global command as node "node filename" so you can run file by the "wcat filename" This is the project in which i created some commands by me for example:-